lahmatiy/clap/README.md

 # Clap.js

 A library for node.js to build command-line interfaces (CLI).
-It make simple CLI a trivia task, and complex tools with a lot of subcommands and specific features possible.
-Support for argument coercion and completion suggestion makes typing commands much easer.
+With its help, making a simple CLI application is a trivial task.
+It equally excels in complex tools with a lot of subcommands and specific features.
+This library supports argument coercion and completion suggestion — typing the commands is much easier.

 Inspired by [commander.js](https://github.com/tj/commander.js)